dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 ## Why Books Often Feel Hard to Follow

-If students want pure reference material, they can easily pick a book, many excellent ones are freely available.
+If students want pure reference material, they can easily pick a book; many excellent ones are freely available.
 Books often present knowledge closer to its graph structure, supported by a table of contents.
-In machine learning, I often see three common patterns, usually mixed together.
+In machine learning, I often see three recurring patterns, usually mixed together.

 The first is the **grand overview**: a long introductory chapter that covers the entire field in a hand-wavy way, followed by chapters that zoom into details while silently assuming the introduction is now fully internalized.
 The reader is expected to rework those initial concepts in the context of later chapters, a task that is difficult and often one students are reluctant to undertake.